BULLYING CAN END!

 “Mr. Kimmelman’s presentation is essential to any school or district trying to stamp out bullying and inculcate the culture of kindness.” —Model Schools Coordinator

-I had always wanted to make films that were for social justice but it was when I began to study Aesthetic Realism with Eli Siegel, its founder, that I learned principles that could really make for change in the world!
+I had always wanted to make films that would have a good effect on people, but it was when I began to study Aesthetic Realism with Eli Siegel, its founder, that I learned principles that could really make for change in the world!
 I’ve learned the cause of all injustice—including bullying—is contempt: “the addition to self through the lessening of something else.”
 When contempt is understood and criticized, bullying can end and change to respect and kindness.
-[Brochure]

 What Educators Are Saying:

-“Engaging students can be a challenge with difficult issues such as racism and bullying.
-Ken Kimmelman, whose teaching is based on the philosophy Aesthetic Realism, offers what is most needed by our young people on these issues in school.” —High School Administrator & University Professor
+“Engaging students can be a challenge with difficult issues such as bullying.
+Ken Kimmelman, whose teaching is based on the philosophy Aesthetic Realism, offers what is most needed by our young people on this issue in school.” —High School Administrator & University Professor

 “I have seen the good effect of Ken Kimmelman’s work with young children firsthand as part of a school-wide Character Education initiative.
 The importance of his work was formally acknowledged by the County Human Rights Commission.”—Elementary School Teacher & Professional Staff Development Instructor